niteshjha08/Depth-From-Stereo_Camera/README.md

-> **Depth map from stereo camera**
->
->
-> **1. Calibration**\
+# Depth from Stereo Camera
+Computing depth using stereo images
+To execute the program for depth and disparity maps:
+1. Place the images under data/dataset_namealong with calib.txt
+2. Modify depth_from_stereo.py images_dir to point to this dataset path
+3. Run `python3 depth_from_stereo.py`.

+### Steps
+1. Calibration

-> a) Features on the two images are found using SIFT detector.
-Then,\
-> cv2.Bfmatcher is used to match the extracted features, and then this
-> list of all matches is sorted based on distance parameter of Dmatch
-> object.
-Out of all the matches, first n matches are taken which will
-> closely resemble the matching features correctly.
-However, this match
-> list will also contain some incorrectly matched features.
+a) Features on the two images are found using SIFT detector.
+Then, cv2.Bfmatcher is used to match the extracted features, and then this list of all matches is sorted based on distance parameter of Dmatch object.
+Out of all the matches, first n matches are taken which will closely resemble the matching features correctly.
+However, this match list will also contain some incorrectly matched features.

 ![](https://github.com/niteshjha08/Depth-From-Stereo_Camera/tree/main/media/media/image1.png)